-Licensed psychotherapist Pam Shaffer, MFT, adds that being emotionally unavailable often reflects a lack of emotional depth.
-"It doesn't mean that something is wrong with you, but it may mean that you are using your emotional bandwidth to cope with your own feelings or circumstances, so you don't have enough to necessarily tune into another person," she explains.
+Emotionally unavailable people can be evasive, flaky, or hard to read.
+According to licensed psychotherapist Pam Shaffer, MFT, this behavior reflects an inability or refusal to emotionally show up for a partner.
+"It doesn't mean that something is wrong with you," she adds, "but it may mean that you are using your emotional bandwidth to cope with your own feelings or circumstances, so you don't have enough to necessarily tune into another person."

 Sure, not everyone is available all the time for a super-quick text back, but if this is happening all the time, take note.
 If "someone is leaving you guessing as to when they are going to talk to you, chances are good that they are not emotionally available to truly connect and make you feel heard," Shaffer says.
 When someone is there for you and is into you, they want to talk to you and will make the effort.

-3. They feel overwhelmed or smothered by emotional intimacy.
+They feel overwhelmed or smothered by emotional intimacy

-It's possible to date with an avoidant attachment style, but it likely means there are some insecurities that need healing.
+It's possible to date with an avoidant attachment style, mind you, but it likely means there are some insecurities that need healing.

 Pretending you're not in a relationship when you are in a relationship is a red flag.
 If the person you're dating doesn't want to "label" the relationship, chances are things are not organically developing in a healthy way.
 "Relationships can take many forms, but if someone refuses to define their relationship or talk about what you can both expect from it while still wanting all the benefits of it, they might not be ready to be an available partner," Shaffer explains.